SecretFox/DropResearch/README.md

 **About**
 * Tracks dossiers from Dungeons,Raids,Scenarios,Regionals and Missions.
 Only chests and missions that have a chance to drop dossier are counted.
 * Tracks loot from raids and Caches.
-* Tracks loot from consumables, such as filthy key.
+* Tracks loot from consumables;
+    * Glyph Reward bags
+    * Agent Vanity reward bags
+    * Agent Boosters
+    * Agent gear reward bags
+    * Kaidan container keys
+    * Extraordinary talisman reward bag(Tribal)
+    * It's very easy for me to add more

 Data is stored locally for each characters,and persists between restarts.
-There should be no issues using alts or other running the mod on multiple computers.
+There should be no issues using alts or running the mod on multiple computers.

-Collected data will get sent to http://secretfox.pythonanywhere.com/ whenever; bank is opened, Tradepost is opened, or vendor is opened.
+Collected data will get sent to http://secretfox.pythonanywhere.com/ whenever; bank, Tradepost , or vendor is opened.
 However upload will happen only once per hour max.
 Alternatively you can force synchronization with `/Option DropResearch_ForceSync true` chat command.
 Once upload has been completed all locally stored data will be wiped.